 Editor’s note: this Jabra Move Style review was updated on March 17, 2021, to address the Jabra Elite 45h.

-Who is the Jabra Move Wireless for?
+Who is the Jabra Move Style Edition for?

 Anyone who needs a pair of headphones and doesn’t want to stretch her wallet should consider these headphones.
 As the name implies, these are great for on-the-go listeners who don’t have time to untangle wires and don’t have the backpack real estate for full-fledged over-ear headphones.
-As lightweight as these headphones are, they pack a beefy battery which affords more than half a day of listening.
+As lightweight as these headphones are, they pack a beefy battery that affords more than half a day of listening.

 Construction quality is pleasantly premium with a stainless steel headband blanketed by slightly cushioned cloth wrap.
-The headband is adjustable via a basic sliding mechanism which works smoothly and retains its position even with moderate movement.
-Suspended from the angular yolks are plastic ear cups, each of which houses a 40mm dynamic driver.
+The headband is adjustable via a basic sliding mechanism that works smoothly and retains its position even with moderate movement.
+Suspended from the angular yolks are plastic ear cups, each of which houses a 40mm driver.